projectcalico/calico/charts/tigera-operator/README.md

 calicoctl:
   image: docker.io/calico/ctl

-# Some defaults used in the templates.
+# Configures the image pull policy for all containers in the tigera/operator deployment.
 imagePullPolicy: IfNotPresent
 ```